nyambati/elasticsearch/terraform/modules/elasticsearch/README.md

 - `cloudwatch_log_group_arn` - ARN of the Cloudwatch log group to which log needs to be published
 - `enable_log_publishing` - pecifies whether given log publishing option is enabled
 - `elasticsearch_version` -
+- `vpc_tags` - Tags to be used to filter VPC
+- `subnet_ids` - Subnet Ids to launch Es Cluster in, if not provided all VPC subnets will be used
 - `tags` - Additional resource tags

 ## Usage